 With the festive season just around the corner, we can expect our time spent hopping from one party to another.
 Eating one too many nibbles, and all those glasses of fizz – we want to look ready when we hit the party scene.
 You may have got what to wear sorted, so turn your focus to your skin.
 Whether you are celebrating with family and friends or getting ready for the office party, get your party-ready skin and look your best this festive season with these beauty upgrades.

-With multiple treatments available, it is recommended to familiarize yourself with the options available before making the best decision for your concerns.
+With multiple treatment types available, it is recommended to familiarize yourself with the options available before making the best decision for your concerns.
 Cut through the confusion and get the facts that you need for an informed decision.

 Improve and smooth the texture of your skin with a chemical peel, which removes the outermost layers of the skin with a gentle peeling solution derived from fruit or milk acids.
 When performing the treatment, this solution is applied to the skin for a duration of time ranging from three to seven minutes.
 The solution can include alpha-hydroxy acids, glycolic acid, lactic and salicylic acid.